Growing Under the Redwoods: Gardening in Shade and Acidic Soil

 Less evaporation

-Can be TOO moist in poorly drained spots
+Can be too moist in poorly drained spots

 Other Characteristics

-40-50" rainfall annually (plus fog drip)
+40-50 inches rainfall annually (plus fog drip)

 Sheltered from wind